Contextual Active Model Selection: Abstract

 \section{Abstract}

-How can we collect the most useful labels for constructing a model selection policy, when presented with arbitrary heterogeneous data streams?
-We formulate this task as an \textit{online contextual active model selection} problem, where at each round the learner receives an unlabeled data point as a context.
-The goal is to adaptively select the best model for any given context without obtaining an excessive amount of labels.
-In particular, we focus on the task of selecting pre-trained classifiers, and propose a contextual active model selection algorithm (\algname), which relies on a novel uncertainty sampling query criterion for adaptive model selection.
-In comparison to the prior art, our algorithm does not assume a globally optimal model.
+While training models and labeling data are resource-intensive, a wealth of pre-trained models and unlabeled data exists.
+To effectively utilize these resources, we present an approach to actively select pre-trained models while minimizing labeling costs.
+We frame this as an \textit{online contextual active model selection} problem: At each round, the learner receives an unlabeled data point as a context.
+The objective is to adaptively select the best model to make a prediction while limiting label requests.
+To tackle this problem, we propose \algname, a contextual active model selection algorithm that relies on two novel components: (1) a contextual model selection mechanism, which leverages context information to make informed decisions about which model is likely to perform best for a given context, and (2) an active query component, which strategically chooses when to request labels for data points, minimizing the overall labeling cost.
 We provide rigorous theoretical analysis for the regret and query complexity under both adversarial and stochastic settings.
-We further demonstrate the effectiveness of our algorithm on a diverse collection of benchmark classification tasks.
-Notably, to achieve the same accuracy, \algname incurs less than 10\% of the label cost compared to the strongest baseline on CIFAR10.
+Furthermore, we demonstrate the effectiveness of our algorithm on a diverse collection of benchmark classification tasks.
+Notably, \algname requires substantially less labeling effort (less than 10\%) compared to existing methods on CIFAR10 and DRIFT benchmarks, while achieving similar or better accuracy.
+Our code is publicly available at: \url{https://github.com/xuefeng-cs/Contextual-Active-Model-Selection}.